JoleneSutton/AlalaMuseumModern/README.md

 - 05_Figures.Rmd  generates the rarefaction figure and the boxplots of per-bird heterozygosities.

 - boxplots_kinship_analysis.R creates the boxplot of pairwise kinship values between historical and modern samples

+## Citation
+Blanchet et al. 2023.
+Reduction of genetic diversity in ‘Alalā (Hawaiian crow; *Corvus hawaiiensis*) between the late 1800s and the late 1900s.
+In Prep.